bbc/nmos-common/README.md

 *   **oauth_mode:** Boolean indicating whether use of JSON Web Tokens and OAuth authorisation is expected.
 Default: false.
 *   **dns_discover:** A boolean parameter indicating whether browsing of DNS-SD via unicast DNS is enabled.
 Default: true.
 *   **mdns_discover:** A boolean parameter indicating whether browsing of DNS-SD via multicast DNS is enabled.
 Default: true.
-*   **interfaces:** An array of interfaces which mDNS announcements and browsing should be performed via.
+*   **interfaces:** An array containing network interfaces, via which mDNS announcements and browsing should be performed.
 Default: Not present (uses the default gateway interface).

 An example configuration file is shown below: